Gluten Free Apple Cider Donuts

 These homemade apple cider donuts come together with a small list of ingredients, making them one of my go-to fall desserts.
 I’ve outlined what you’ll need below for the donuts as well as the coating, with the full amounts available further on in the recipe card.

-- Gluten Free Flour: I recommend a 1:1 gluten free flour blend for this donut recipe, like Bob’s Red Mill 1-to-1.
+- Gluten Free Flour: I recommend a 1:1 gluten free flour blend that contains xanthan gum, like King Arthur Flour Measure for Measure or Bob’s Red Mill 1-to-1.

 - Oat Flour: Make sure to buy oat flour made with certified gluten free oats as needed.
-You can also make your own oat flour at home, by blitzing oats in a food processor until they reach a fine powder.
+You can also make your own oat flour at home, by pulsing oats in a food processor until they reach a fine powder.
+If you cannot tolerate oats at all, you can use additional 1:1 flour, just knowing that it will affect the texture slightly.

 - Baking Powder & Baking Soda: A combination of the two brings texture and lift to these donuts.

 - Applesauce: Applesauce works two-fold in these donuts.
-Not only does it bring out the flavor of the apple cider, but unsweetened applesauce is also a healthier replacement for butter and other fats in baking.
+Not only does it bring out the flavor of the apple cider, but unsweetened applesauce is used as a replacement for butter and other fats in baking.

-- Oil: This recipe calls for vegetable oil or an alternative like canola, avocado, or safflower oil, to give the crumb extra moisture.
+- Oil: This recipe calls for vegetable oil or an alternative neutral oil like canola, avocado, or safflower oil, to give the crumb extra moisture.

 - Egg: A single egg for richness and texture in the dough.